- Increased blood circulation, thus more oxygen to muscles

 - Helps to relieve pain from muscle stiffness and soreness

 - Reduces the time taken for muscles to repair themselves

 - Keeps the muscles warm to prevent muscle strain

 - Light support for muscles and joint stabilization

-Choose these compression tights for sporting activities where you want tights that fit perfectly and give you the extra support that will make you break the records.
+Choose these 3/4 length compression tights for sport activities where you want pants that fit perfectly and give you the little extra support you wish for.
 These tights reduce muscle vibration and strain and help to remove lactic acid.

 - Two-way stretch